frederico4d/ActionLoader/README.md

 And:
 - You can switch from animation while playing the animations in loop for a really quick preview of all your work.

-- It also ads fake users to the actions automatically so you don't have to think about it nor worry about loosing actions
+- It also ads fake users to the actions automatically so you don't have to think about it nor worry about loosing actions.

 - There is a filter in the list, so that if you have hundreads of animations, just carefully name them, and use that filter to display only a set of animations, for example, fighting animations can have a tag in the name, and you filter for it etc...

-- It also displays some information about the actions, that can be helpfull, currently the name, number of frames (from the frame range) and duration in seconds.
+- It also displays some information about the actions, that can be helpfull, currently: the name, number of frames (from the frame range) and duration in seconds, number of users, and if it has a fake user (for your mental sanity check!).

 - Other info: shows the total number of animations in the file and number of listed (filtered) animations.